microsoft/vscode-docs/docs/intelligentapps/models.md

 ## License and sign-in

-Some of the models require publisher or hosting service license and account to sign-in.
-You will be prompted when you select a model from model catalog that requires license, to run it in playground.
+Some models require a publisher or hosting-service license and account to sign-in.
+In that case, you are prompted when you select a model from the model catalog to run it in the playground.

 ## Select a model for testing